djndl1/CSNotes/os/concepts/memory_management.md

 # Virtual Memory

-The problem of programs larger than memory has been around since the beginning of computing.
+- virtual private address space with *address mapping*

+- partial *swapping* techniques

+## From Overlay To Paging Virtual Memory

 A solution in the '60s was to split programs into little pieces (overlays).
 The overlay manager loaded each overlay when it was needed.
 The overlays were kept on the disk and swapped in and out of memory by the overlay manager.
 The work of splitting the program had to be done manually by the programmer.

 The automatic version of this splitting method is known as _virtual memory_.
-The basic idea is that each program has its own address space, which is broken up into chunks called _pages_ and swapped by pages.
+The basic idea is that the address space of each program is broken up into chunks called _pages_:

+- mapped from virtual addresses to physical addresses on fly by the hardware when a part of the address space is referenced

+- swapped by pages if the page is not in the physical memory.

+A generializatin of the base-and-limit-register idea.
+Paging maps memory in small  chunks (pages) of equal size while the base-and-limit scheme maps memory in large blocks of variable length.

 An alternative, called _segmentation_ is to use variable-sized segment as units, which is not really used much nowadays.

-Virtual memory creates a new abstraction - the address space which is an abstraction of physical memory, just as a process is an abstraction of the physical processor.

 ## Paging Overview